 8. Prenatal classes – to prepare you for delivery

 Most hospitals offer prenatal classes that teach everything from what to expect during labour to baby care, lactation skills and proper nutrition.
-Don’t just read about it, get hands-on tips from the experts to get a head start on parenthood.
+These classes aren’t compulsory, but are useful for parents-to-be to hear hands-on tips from the experts and get a head start on parenthood.

 9. Baby delivery and hospital stay